-- B.3.1 All hosted conferences and competitions shall bank with the "Bank of EngSoc", as outlined in θ .B. - B.3.2 All hosted conferences and competitions shall budget for zero loss. - B.3.3 The Budget Approval Committee shall approve all hosted conferences' and competitions' Preliminary Budgets and Final Budgets, as outlined in θ .G. - B.3.4 Any surpluses or deficits incurred by hosted conferences or competitions at the end of each financial year shall be presented as a line item of the Final Engineering Society Operating Budget by the Vice President (Operations), as outlined in θ .C. - B.3.5 All hosted conferences and competitions shall follow the financial policies outlined in θ .B.
+B.3.1 All hosted conferences and competitions shall bank with the "Bank of EngSoc", as outlined in $\theta$ .B.

+B.3.2 All hosted conferences and competitions shall budget for zero loss.

+B.3.3 The Budget Approval Committee shall approve all hosted conferences' and competitions' Preliminary Budgets and Final Budgets, as outlined in $\theta$ .G.

+B.3.4 Any surpluses or deficits incurred by hosted conferences or competitions at the end of each financial year shall be presented as a line item of the Final Engineering Society Operating Budget by the Vice President (Operations), as outlined in $\theta$ .C.

+B.3.5 All hosted conferences and competitions shall follow the financial policies outlined in $\theta$ .B.

-B.4 Conferences
+B.4 ESSCO and CFES Conferences

+B.4.1 The Engineering Society shall appoint two Co-Chairs of the Organizing Committee on the recommendation of the Interview Committee

+B.4.2 The Co-Chairs shall be responsible for hiring the rest of the Organizing Committee

+B.4.3 The Interview Committee shall comprise of the Director of External Relations, the Director of Clubs and Conferences, and the President.
+These individuals shall be ex-officio members of the Organizing Committee.

+B.4.4 The Director of External Relations shall be responsible to ensure that a conference bid is made when feasible, especially when Queen's is required to bid according to the ESSCO and CFES conference bidding schedule.

+B.4.5 The Co-Chairs shall be responsible for creating and presenting bids to the ESSCO or CFES Council.
+The Director of External Relations shall play an advisory role in this.

+B.5 Conferences